-2. Basis of preparation and summary of significant accounting policies
+2. Basis of preparation

-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and the IFRS Interpretations Committee, under the historical cost convention.
+These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and the IFRS Interpretations Committee, under the historical cost convention.
 The significant accounting policies of the Company have been applied consistently throughout the year.
 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Company's accounting policies.

-The accounting policies applied in these consolidated financial statements are based on IFRS issued, effective and outstanding as of March 12, 2015, the date these financial statements were approved for issuance by the Board of Directors.
+The accounting policies applied in these financial statements are based on IFRS issued, effective and outstanding as of March 25, 2015, the date these financial statements were approved for issuance by the Board of Directors.

-These consolidated financial statements have been prepared on the going concern basis which assumes that the Company will be able to realise into the foreseeable future its assets and liabilities in the normal course of business as they come due.
+These financial statements have been prepared on the going concern basis which assumes that the Company will be able to realise into the foreseeable future its assets and liabilities in the normal course of business as they come due.
 The ability of the Company to continue as a going concern and to successfully carry out its business plan is primarily dependent upon the continued support of its shareholders, the resolution of remaining political disputes in Iraq and the ability of the Company to obtain additional financing for its activities to develop, produce and sell economically recoverable reserves.

-In the absence of production revenues, the Company is currently dependent upon its existing financial resources, which include \$57.2 million of cash and cash equivalents as at December 31, 2014 and the CAD 75.4 million of gross proceeds (\$60.7 million) raised on issuance of additional common shares of the Company in February 2015, to satisfy its obligations and finance its exploration and development program in Kurdistan.
-Failure to meet exploration and development commitments could put the related license interests at risk of forfeiture.
-Refer also to note 24.
+In the absence of production revenues, the Company is currently dependent upon its existing financial resources, which includes \$49.3 million of cash and cash equivalents as at December 31, 2014, and on the resources of ShaMaran which has recently raised CAD 75.4 million of gross proceeds (\$60.7 million) on issuance of additional common shares of ShaMaran in February 2015, to satisfy its obligations and finance its exploration and development program in Kurdistan.
+Failure to meet these exploration and development commitments could put the related license interests at risk of forfeiture.
+Refer also to note 20.